crcn/mojojs.com/content/docs/1 Guides/0 Architecture.article.md

 Once you have an idea of how your application should be broken apart, you can start building your views with the data it needs to represent - step two.

 You typically write fixtures (fake data) along with views, so you know what properties the view needs.
 Fixtures allow you to construct views independently from models - great for encapsulation.
-Mojo easily allows you to write views with *just* fixtures, then swap them out for models you'll be implementing later on - like a flip of a switch.
+Mojo easily allows you to write views with *just* fixtures, then later on, swap them out for real models - like a flip of a switch.

 <!-- show other benefits of writing with fixtures -->